Manchester Futsal Club: Development Team

-The club operates a senior development team to develop and ready its U19 players in preparation for progression to the First Team.
+The club operates a senior development team to develop and ready its U21 players in preparation for progression to the First Team and compete in the National Series North league.
 It continues to train and recruit players, preparing them for the transition into the adult squad's and help adapt those that have been brought up within a primarily football-specific environment.
 It provides a direct link between the academy team and the senior team, supporting the underlining values of a player's pathway and development that is core to the club's values.
-The club's U19s players compete in the National Futsal Series North league and in the Manchester Men's Futsal League, along with other arranged fixtures and is currently led by Ryan Williams.
+The club's U19s players also compete in the Manchester Men's Futsal League, along with other arranged fixtures and is currently led by Ryan Williams.

 Youth Academy

 Head of youth Ilya Ovechkin develops the club's youth academy program to specifically produce futsal players for the club's academy alongside a team of experienced coaches.
 Through the use of development centres and the production of teams ranging from u8's through to u16's, with a clear and defined opportunity pathway for players to compete right through to the highest levels of the adult game.